Spillwords Spotlight on Writers - Lisa H. Owens

 CREATIVE NONFICTION ESSAY WINNER, SOCIAL JUSTICE ESSAY

-Interview with Lisa H. Owens conducted by Margo L. Dill for "The Muffin"
+Link to Interview: Lisa H. Owens conducted by Margo L. Dill for "The Muffin"

 November 7, 2020